smaillimp/focus-track-javascript-advanced/react/part-one/README.md

 ## Counter

-1. Navigate into this folder
+1. Navigate into this folder.

-2. Create a new react app with `npx create-react-app exercise-part-one` Here is an explanation about [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner).
+2. Create a new react app with `npx create-react-app exercise-part-one`.
+   Here is an explanation about [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner).

 3. Create a new component `Counter` in a new file `counter.js`.